uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Such information sharing is hindered by limited documentation, unclear jurisdictional responsibility, and uncoordinated consolidation of information.
 These problems could be addressed through the establishment of a registry of residential school cemeteries that could be available online.
-At a minimum, such a registry should include the identification, duration, and affiliation of each cemetery; its legal description; current land ownership and condition; and its location coordinates.
+At a minimum, such a registry should include the identification,<!--x-->
+duration, and affiliation of each cemetery; its legal description; current land ownership and condition; and its location coordinates.

 The complex and sensitive work of documenting, maintaining, commemorating, and protecting residential school cemeteries must be undertaken according to a set of guiding principles that are based on community priorities and knowledge.